dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

     });
 ```

+Return type is a JSON Array.

 ## createBarcodeReader
-Call without name to connect to the internal barcodereader.
+Call without name to connect to the default internal barcodereader.
 Call with name to connect to a specific device.
+The plugin will claim the device and register the BarcodeListener.

 Please note that the name has to be valid and that device has to be listed in the listConnectedBarCodeDevices() call.